 This is where most of the action has moved.
 If you’re in a hurry though, then we have bad news.
 The apps and services used for selling used gear take a bit of getting used to and many are auction based—so you might have to get actively involved.
 Also, it really helps to know what you’re looking for in terms of model and size.
 Without a bit of knowledge on brands and fit, you can also end up overpaying or buying junk.

 In recent years, Mercari has become THE app for peer-to-peer buying and selling of used goods in Japan.
 Although the app seems to be the preferred method for most users, they do also have a website.
 One of the cool features of Mercari is that if you save your search, you’ll be sent notifications or emails telling you when new items that meet your search criteria have been added.
 An advantage over Yahoo!
 Auctions (not just for snowboards) is that Mercari is all about buying and selling, whereas Yahoo!
 Auctions insists on filling up the page with crappy, distracting ads.

-Mercari doesn’t list the exact number of products available if there are a lot.
+Mercari doesn’t list the exact number of products available if the number is large.
 If it’s a really big number, it just displays “999+”.
-For snowboards, it was 999+, while the number of pairs of skis was 941.
+For both snowboards skis, it shows 999+, so the number of products available is probably in the thousands.

 On a recent visit to Yahoo!
-Auctions, there were 4,084 sets of skis and 3,852 snowboards for sale, along with thousands of other bits of gear and accessories.
+Auctions, there were 5,467 sets of skis and 1,712 snowboards for sale (less than we found in 2021), along with thousands of other bits of gear and accessories.
 The search function is quite comprehensive, allowing you to refine price, brand, size, or whether it’s being sold by a shop or an individual.
 Compared to Mercari, the descriptions seem to be a lot less detailed.
 Whereas sellers write an essay on Mercari, you’re lucky to get a single sentence on Yahoo!
 Auctions.

 Murasaki Sports Online Store